yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

         http01: {}
     ```

-12. Save the file with `<esc>:wq`
+12. Save the file with `<esc>:wq`.

-13. Create the issuer using kubectl
+13. Create the issuer using kubectl.

     ```bash
     kubectl create --save-config=true -f clusterissuer.yml
     ```

-14. Update the cert-manager to use the ClusterIssuer by default
+14. Update the cert-manager to use the ClusterIssuer by default.

     ```bash
     helm upgrade cert-manager stable/cert-manager --namespace kube-system --set rbac.create=false --set ingressShim.defaultIssuerName=letsencrypt-prod --set ingressShim.defaultIssuerKind=ClusterIssuer
     ```

-15. Now you can create an ingress resource for the content applications
+15. Now you can create an ingress resource for the content applications.

     ```bash
     vi content.ingress.yml
     <i>
     ```

-    Use the following as the contents and update the [SUFFIX] to match your ingress DNS name
+    Use the following as the contents and update the [SUFFIX] to match your ingress DNS name:

     ```yaml
     apiVersion: extensions/v1beta1